calops/hmts.nvim/README.md

 # hmts.nvim

 This neovim plugin allows (thanks to treesitter) highlighting languages contained in strings in various places of a Home Manager configuration `nix` file.

+## What it does

+Often in a nix configuration, and in particular with home manager, you find yourself inlining files in arbitrary languages as strings.
+This, by default, gets highlighted as a plain, boring string.
+This plugin uses treesitter queries to inject the actual language used within the screen, enabling proper highlighting of the language within.

+> [!Note]
+> The default `nix` queries from the nvim-treesitter first-party plugin do come with a few injections, but only the
+> trivial ones.
+Properly detecting more complex stuff requires some lua code, which is what is done in hmts.nvim.

 ## Requirements